 - Comfortable, slip-on shoes or slippers.

-- No revealing clothing (i.e., no spaghetti straps, bare midriffs, short skirts, shorts, overalls, waistlines below the belly button).
+- No revealing clothing (i.e., no spaghetti straps, bare midriffs, short skirts, shorts, overalls, or waistlines below the belly button).

 - No strings, shoe laces, or inappropriate shirt logos; no sharp metal accents on clothing (this includes underwire bras).